As I Lay Me Down: Critical reception

-Steve Baltin from Cash Box named 'As I Lay Me Down' Pick of the Week, describing it as "a lovely song, gentle as its title indicates.
+Steve Baltin from Cash Box named "As I Lay Me Down" Pick of the Week, describing it as "a lovely song, gentle as its title indicates.
 The keyboard music that drives the song behind Hawkins' vocals calls to mind the Police's 'Every Little Thing She Does Is Magic'."
 He wrote further that it's "a refreshing change of pace for the singer-songwriter, who has not received the same attention for this album as for her first simply because she doesn't fit neatly into any category.
 While this single doesn't necessarily change that, its easygoing and lighthearted charm may help Hawkins to reepature [sic] some of the magic as A/C [sic] and Top 40 should have a place for this one."
 Peter Galvin from Entertainment Weekly gave the song an A− rating, stating that the synth-pop hymn "has resuscitated her career.
 A tribute to her father, the song has a lovely, lulling melody that more than compensates for Hawkins’ shallow vocals."

 Fell and Rufer from the Gavin Report concluded, "Here's the track that will make Hawkins a definitive A/C artist.
 It may be easy on the ear, and the sentiment is wistful and hopeful.
 Should do well and play forever at A/C." Chuck Campbell from Knoxville News Sentinel said that listeners "might get a sugar high off" of the "saccharine" 'As I Lay Me Down'.
 In his weekly UK chart commentary, James Masterton felt it's "the kind of gentle ballad that is either best appreciated first thing in the morning or at the end of a long tired day.
 If nothing else in the chart deserves to go Top 20 – this certainly does."
 Pan-European magazine Music & Media wrote, "A re-release of 'Right Beside You' finally gave Hawkins the hit she was rightly entitled to.
 Prepare yourselves for the next one from the jukebox-of-future-pop-smashes Whaler."

 Music video

-The accompanying music video for "As I Lay Me Down" was directed by English director Sophie Muller.
+The accompanying music video for "As I Lay Me Down" was directed by Ernie Fritz for Automatic Films.
+Ellen Kuras directed photography and Mike Alfieri produced.
 It depicts Hawkins singing while sitting on stairs outside an apartment building in her hometown of New York City.
 It flashes to Hawkins in a forest swinging on a swing, lying on a tree branch, sitting in a boat, and sitting on a bench.
 It also shows a little girl running through the forest representing Hawkins as a child.